pwix:app-pages

 A package which let an application describe its pages, modals and so on, said display units.

-The packages provides three client classes:
+The packages provides four client classes:

 • AppPages.DisplayUnit which manages each display unit,